altmirai/piggycli/README.md

 - Set your region on the AWS Mgmt Console to find the AWS region code.
 Write it down as you will need it later.

 ### External Storage for AWS Credentails
-AltPiggyBank looks for your AWS and CloudHSM credentials (not indcluding user mangaement console login credentials) on an external drive named Piggy.
+AltPiggyBank looks for your AWS and CloudHSM credentials on an external drive named Piggy (path: /Volumes/Piggy)

 ### Run the Setup Command